Licensing Microsoft Office

 Business licenses are different

-The versions of Microsoft 365 and Office most prominently advertised in shops are usually only for you or your family’s personal, non-commercial use — think homework, recipes, and posters for the church fete.
-If you’re a business, you need either a Microsoft 365 business subscription for every employee who uses the apps, or a one-time purchase of Office Home & Business for each computer.
-The same is true if you’re self-employed.
+The versions of Office and Microsoft 365 most prominently advertised in shops are usually only for you or your family’s personal, non-commercial use — think homework, recipes, and posters for the church fete.
+If you’re a business, or if you’re self-employed, you need either:

 You might not need it

-Alternative word processors, spreadsheets and presentation applications are available.
+Alternative word processors, spreadsheets and presentation apps are available.
 They can open files created with Office:

 Microsoft also makes web-based versions of Word, Excel and PowerPoint available for free.
 This means you use them in a browser, like Chrome or Edge, and store your files exclusively in OneDrive rather than on your computer.
 Their features are limited compared to the traditional desktop versions.